nomemory/tutorial-java8-streams-lambdas/README.md

 Collections.sort(employees, bySalary);
 ```

-Or for creating something as simple as a `Runnable` we won't have to write:
+For creating something as simple as a `Runnable` we will never have to write:

 ```java
 // Anonymous Runnable